 In the poem "A New Beginning," Quinones takes the gamble of expressing his own philosophical and moral desideratum as to the nature of art and society, thus enacting his belief that at sometime a writer-poet must come to grips with those things he thinks essential if a society is to be reborn.

-Ricardo Quinones is a scholar-critic, professor emeritus of Claremont McKenna College.
-He is the author of such prize-winning volumes as The Changes of Cain: Violence and the Lost Brother in Cain-Abel Literature (1991), Dualisms: The Agons of the Modern World (2007), and Erasmus and Voltaire: Why They Still Matter (2010).
+Ricardo Quinones was a scholar-critic, professor emeritus of Claremont McKenna College.
+He was the author of such prize-winning volumes as The Changes of Cain: Violence and the Lost Brother in Cain-Abel Literature (1991), Dualisms: The Agons of the Modern World (2007), and Erasmus and Voltaire: Why They Still Matter (2010).

 39 West Press is honored to feature the poetry of Mr. Quinones.

 With glistening colors down tangled manes / The people now embraced a public art / A spectacle commingling mind and heart.